FirebirdSQL/Butler/introduction.rst

 Firebird Butler Services
 ========================

-A Butler Service is basically a piece of software that uses `ZeroMQ socket` and :doc:`Firebird the Butler Service Protocol </rfc/4/FBSP>` for communication over this ZeroMQ channel.
+A Butler Service is basically a piece of software that uses `ZeroMQ socket` and :doc:`Firebird Butler Service Protocol </rfc/4/FBSP>` for communication over this ZeroMQ channel.
 A service could use multiple ZeroMQ sockets for various purposes, but only one primary socket is required to support the Butler Service protocol.

 **Butler Services could do anything**, but a well designed service does only one task, or a small set of closely related tasks within single category.
 While respecting the rule of simplicity, services can be divided into several basic types: